 - Be as precise and as detailed as you can be concerning your study;

 - Include any survey or other instrument in the application.

-Which form you need depends on the level of risk associated with the research.
+This single form captures exempt, expedited and full risk proposals.
 Exempt research carries little to no risk, while expedited or full carry more risk.
 The IRB FAQ and Guidelines documents contain more information to help you make the judgment concerning your own research.